Bishwajitkuat/express_shop/README.md

 # Express shop

 A CRUD app where user can list their products and buy products from other users.
-It is a ongoing project authentication and loging features yet to complete.

 ## Technologies and features